Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

-We collected burn scar intensity data using paired Harmonized Landsat and Sentinel-2 (HLS) imagery and burn scar intensity classifications from Burned Area Emergency Response \cite{napper2006burned}, which evaluates fire impacts on vegetation, soil, and watershed functionality.
-BAER teams rapidly analyze post-fire conditions to stabilize affected landscapes and mitigate hazards.
-The dataset includes 5,692 TIFF files capturing spatial burn scar data and top-of-atmosphere (TOA) reflectance values across three temporal stages: pre-burn, during-burn, and post-burn from 2018 to 2023, over the western CONUS (126$^o$ W to -104$^o$ W and 32.5$^o$ N to 48$^o$ N).
+The dataset includes 5,692 images capturing spatial burn scar data and top-of-atmosphere (TOA) reflectance values across three temporal stages: pre-burn, during-burn, and post-burn.
+The data was collected from 2018 to 2023, over the western CONUS (126$^o$W to -104$^o$W, 32.5$^o$N to 48$^o$N).
 Burn scar intensity classifications, ranging from 0 (no burn) to 4 (high severity), were derived from burn severity analysis.
 The HLS imagery was carefully selected to match the temporal criteria for pre-fire and post-fire stages, ensuring that changes in burn intensity and reflectance values were accurately captured.
-Each fire event is represented by paired 224 $\times$ 224 pixel TIFF files: one for burn scar intensity and another for TOA reflectance across six spectral bands (Blue, Green, Red, NIR, SWIR 1, SWIR 2).
+Each fire event is represented by paired 224~$\times$~224 images: one for burn scar intensity and another for TOA reflectance across six spectral bands (Blue, Green, Red, NIR, SWIR1, SWIR2).
 The images were visually inspected to confirm burn scar visibility and cloud-free conditions.
-The dataset was further refined excluding entries with more than 25\% missing or zero values, ensuring high-quality data for training machine learning models.
-This dataset was used to evaluate wildfire impacts, where the burn scar intensity data and HLS spectral information enabled the testing of advanced remote sensing models.
-The dataset’s design ensures reproducibility and usability for wildfire monitoring and environmental research. \\
+The dataset was further refined by excluding entries with more than 25\% missing or zero values, ensuring high-quality data for training AI models.
+The dataset's design ensures reproducibility and usability for wildfire monitoring and environmental research.